Tag: decision architecture

 • Accountability feels personal

-But avoiding responsibility doesn’t reduce risk.
+But avoiding responsibility does not reduce risk.

-It distributes it silently — and slows the organization down.
+It distributes it silently across the organization.

 From Recommendation Engines to Decision Systems

-They stop building recommendation engines
+They stop building recommendation engines and start designing decision systems.

 That means: